happypurpleduck/astro-bun-adapter/README.md

 After
 [performing a build](https://docs.astro.build/en/guides/deploy/#building-your-site-locally)
 there will be a `dist/server/entry.mjs` module.
-You can start a server by importing this module in your Deno app:
+You can start a server by importing this module in your Bun app:

 ```js
 import "./dist/server/entry.mjs";